-If you’re looking for ideas for delicious gifts, chocolate bark is one of the easiest treats you can make, even if you’re busy with a hundred other things.
+If you’re looking for ideas for a delicious gift, homemade chocolate bark is one of the easiest treats you can make, even if you’re busy with a hundred other things.

 Seven Simple Steps

 - Wait for the chocolate to melt.
 You can wrap presents, shovel the driveway, go to the mall, make a trip to the post office or take a nap while the chocolate melts.